 We have filed a Registration Statement on Form 10 with the SEC with respect to the shares of our common stock that IBM's stockholders will receive in the Distribution as contemplated by this Information Statement.
 This Information Statement is a part of, and does not contain all the information set forth in, the Registration Statement and the other exhibits and schedules to the Registration Statement.
 For further information with respect to us and our common stock, please refer to the Registration Statement, including its other exhibits and schedules.
-Statements we make in this Information Statement relating to any contract or other document are not necessarily complete, and you should refer to the exhibits attached to the Registration Statement for copies of the actual contract or document.
-You may review a copy of the Registration Statement, including its exhibits and schedules, on the Internet website maintained by the SEC at www.sec.gov.
-Information contained on any website we refer to in this Information Statement does not and will not constitute a part of this Information Statement or the Registration Statement on Form 10 of which this Information Statement is a part.
+Statements we make in this Information Statement relating to any contract or other document are not necessarily complete, and you should refer to the exhibits attached to the Registration Statement, including its exhibits and schedules, on the Internet website maintained by the SEC at www.sec.gov.
+Information contained on any website we refer to in this Information Statement does not and will not constitute a part of this Information Statement or the Registration Statement apart.